CBJohnson30/Colorado-Voter-Registration/README.md

 # Colorado Voter Registration

-In this Repo I will be going through my Capstone Project for the General Assumbly Immersive I took.
+In this repo I will be going through my Capstone Project for the General Assumbly Immersive I took.
 This project was about Colorado Voter Registrtion numbers in the years 2013 to 2017 and how they change over time.
 One of the main questions I had going into this project was to see if elections results could tell you anything about the following years registration numbers.
 Does momentem of winning the election carry over to an increase of more voter registration for the winning party?
 I will be breaking this down to a county level to have smaller sample sizes and more samples to look at.
 I will also be forecasting out voter registration numbers for each county as well.

 IMPORTANT! - You may click on any graph to go to my Tableau Public profile so every grapgh will be interactive.
 You may also view all other visuals I made that were not included in this repo.